andreagavazzi/Dynamics365FO/docs/source/index.rst

 The GUI label should not run over ``line-height`` so as not to :guilabel:`interfere` with text from adjacent lines.
+For example, and ``menuselection`` can be seen here that breaks is too long to fit on this line.
+:menuselection:`My --> Software --> Some menu --> Some sub menu 1 --> sub menu 2`.

 Contents
 --------